Some of the best writers of our time all had a passion for what they did! Where did that passion come from?

 Shakespeare wrote dramatic plays and sonnets, motivated by his constant questioning of what was right and what was wrong in the world, as well as to woo women in his life he was most interested in.
 More than anything, his writings are focused on loving in a life well-lived.

 C.S.
 Lewis wrote prose essays and books about his growing belief in Christ through human logic and philosophy.
-He had always wanted a write, to express his deepest thought, but it wasn’t until he accepted Jesus that his writings began to open the eyes of a skeptical world of how really joyful their lives could be…in Christ.
+He had always wanted to write, to express his deepest thoughts, but it wasn’t until he accepted Jesus that his writings began to open the eyes of a skeptical world of how really joyful their lives could be…in Christ.

 Paul wrote the bulk of the Bible’s New Testament from the confines of a Roman prison.
 He knew his days on earth were numbered, and with his last breaths, he wanted more than anything to leave the people in the churches he started all over the then-known world with the advice he knew he would not be able to offer in person.